RhubarbPHP/Scaffold.Saas.Tenant/src/RestModels/readme.txt

-This folder contains classes the model the resources returned from various landlord API calls.
+This folder contains classes that model the resources returned from various landlord API calls.
 This provides a better developer experience for working with the API resources as the list of properties is known rather than inspecting a simple array or stdClass object.